This visa lets you transit through Australia for no longer than 72 hours.

 After you have lodged your application and documents, we will acknowledge that we have received your information.

-Your application could take longer if you need character or health checks (including x-rays), if you need to provide more information, or if your application is incomplete.
+Your application could take longer if you need to provide biometrics, character or health checks (including x-rays), if you need to provide more information, or if your application is incomplete.

 We could also ask you for more information.
 You will have to respond by a set date.
 After that date, we can make a decision about your application using the information that we have.